A dental bridge is one of the many treatment options used to replace missing teeth.

-Dental bridges can restore the health, function, and aesthetics of your smile.
-Replacing missing teeth can help you chew effectively, speak properly and restore confidence in your smile.
-Replacement of missing teeth will also prevent the remaining teeth from drifting into the missing space.
-Drifting and shifting of teeth can affect how your teeth occlude or bite together and can even lead to TMJ issues.
+Dental bridges restore the health, function, and aesthetics of your smile.
+Replacing missing teeth can help you chew effectively, speak properly, and restore your confidence in business and social situations.
+Replacing missing teeth will also prevent the remaining teeth from drifting into the missing space.
+Drifting and shifting of teeth can affect how your teeth occlude, or bite together, and can even lead to jaw pain and problems.

 Who is a candidate for dental bridges?

 You may be a candidate for a dental bridge if you have one or a few consecutive missing teeth in between two adjacent teeth.
-They are a good option for some patients but a newer technology known as a dental implant is available now.
+They are a good option for some patients; others will benefit more from a dental implant.
 Dental bridges are typically used when dental implants are not a viable option.
-Your dentist will decide on your exam if a bridge is the best treatment option to replace your missing teeth.